The Normandy Invasion -- The Loss of Two Destroyers

 MCLOS using a joystick

-Below: "Official" Loss of Ship report for USS Meredith, which gives an entirely different story of what happened to the Meredith, stating that at 0152 Meredith struck what was believed to be a submerged contact mine.
+Below: "Official" Loss of Ship report for USS Meredith, which gives an entirely different story about the Meredith, stating that on 8 June at 0152 Meredith struck what was believed to be a submerged contact mine.
+Entry "5." tells of Meredith hitting a mine.

-With the USS Meredith previously having reported multiple times being hit by a bomb, if those aboard the Meredith later wanted to give the explanation, "Well, for a long time, it was believed the cause of the deadly explosion on the Meredith was a bomb, but we made a mistake and now it is fully believed that the fatal damage to the ship was caused by a mine," then USS Meredith would be repeating the same story that was given for USS Corry, where Corry originally reported several times that the Corry was sunk by heavy enemy artillery fire, but then, two weeks after D-Day, at a survivor camp in Scotland, following a meeting of the commanding officers of USS Meredith, USS Corry, and USS Glennon (DD-620), all three of these destroyers were "officially" declared sunk by mines.
-The detailed near-final action / loss report that was about to be submitted for the Corry, stating heavy artillery fire as the cause of the Corry's sinking, was torn up and her cause of sinking was completely changed -- Corry's new final official report on its last page stated that "it was believed for a long time that the cause of the fatal damage of the ship was a salvo of heavy caliber projectiles" but it was "now fully believed that the major damage was due to a mine and that the shelling received simultaneously and shortly thereafter resulted in merely incidental damage."
-Astonishingly, the simultaneous shelling officially attributed to causing "merely incidental damage" to the Corry was a salvo of 8.25-inch, 300-pound projectiles.
+With the USS Meredith having previously reported multiple times being hit by a bomb, if a later different explanation were given such as, "For a long time it was believed the cause of the deadly explosion on the Meredith was a bomb, and USS Jeffers may have thought they saw a glide bomb hit the Meredith, but now it is fully believed that the fatal damage to the ship was caused by a mine," then USS Meredith would be repeating the same story that was given for USS Corry, where it was originally reported several times that the Corry was sunk by heavy enemy artillery fire, but, two weeks after D-Day, at a survivor camp in Scotland, following a meeting of the commanding officers of USS Meredith, USS Corry, and USS Glennon (DD-620), all three of these destroyers were "officially" declared sunk by mines.
+After that meeting, the Corry's detailed and ready-to-be-submitted loss of ship report, stating heavy artillery fire as the cause of the Corry's sinking, was suddenly torn up and the report was re-written with her cause of sinking changed to a mine -- Corry's new final official report on its last page stated that "it was believed for a long time that the cause of the fatal damage of the ship was a salvo of heavy caliber projectiles..." but "...it is now fully believed that the major damage was due to a mine and that the shelling received simultaneously and shortly thereafter resulted in merely incidental damage."
+Astonishingly, the simultaneous shelling officially attributed to causing "merely incidental damage" to the Corry was a salvo of monster 8.25-inch, 300-pound projectiles hitting the Corry at point-blank range.
 Meredith's cause of sinking was simply changed outright from a bomb to a mine and no explanation was given for the change.

 Battle report noting changed account of the loss of the USS Corry